mcnvr/react-tic-tac-toe/README.md

+# Tic Tac Toe in React

+Singleplayer Tic Tac Toe browser game to practice the basics of React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).